Clubs and Organizations

 Selected high school students meet with prospective families at the conclusion of their campus tours to answer questions and offer their perspectives on Whitfield.
 Students attend a brief training session and are expected to communicate both with their teachers and Admission Office staff members to make sure they are meeting both academic and admission obligations.

 Nominated by faculty and staff, High School Ambassadors play a critical leadership role in educating prospective students and parents about the Whitfield experience, and welcoming newcomers into our community.
 This includes acting as tour guides on an as-needed basis, helping at events such as the Open House, New Student Orientation and Secondary School Night, and assuming “big brother” or “big sister” duties over the summer to incorporate new students into the School culture.
 The program is comprised of students from grades 9-12 who are selected by the admission office and who are in good standing with the school.

 The purpose of the Black Student Union: Building Student Union is to provide a safe space for our Black/African American students to share experiences based on racial identity and cultural background and to find support and camaraderie and to further explore their own identity.
 The union is open to all middle school and high school students who self-identify as Black/African American.
-The group meets monthly with Rob Butler, middle school director, as a faculty sponsor.
+The group meets monthly with the middle school director as a faculty sponsor.

 Students in grades 6-12 interested in exploring this intense game of strategy meet weekly with a faculty advisor after school to play chess.
 Beginners as well as advanced players are welcome.